+Dragon fruits dropping off the branch may be because the fruits have been left on the trees for way too long.
+They naturally drop off then as they get over-ripe.
 When the mother branches are not strong enough to nourish the fruits, they abort them.
-This is to direct energy on making sure of the plant survival.
+This is to direct energy for making sure of the plant survival.
 If the fruits don't fall off, the plants may get exhausted and die.
-Let's see some more:

 Although dragon fruit is a type of cactus, they like good moisture around the base but not standing water.
 This interesting thing has been observed by a dragon fruit grower in Australia.
-Her friends say, 'Oh dragon fruit is a cactus, why do we need to water it a lot'.
+Her friends say, 'But yeah dragon fruit is a cactus, why do we need to water it a lot?'.
 From her insights, watering moderately actually helps with fruiting & fruit sweetness, something that her friends haven't had for a while.

 If the plants don't get enough water to nourish themselves, then they basically can't support their juicy dragon fruits.
 Thus, they let them go & drop the fruits.
 Maybe later our dragon babies.